Here's Who Lived and Who Died in Game of Thrones' Battle of Winterfell

 Melisandre

 “I have to die in this strange country, just like you,” she told Varys in season 7.
 The red priestess called it again.
-After helping to turn the tide of the Battle of Winterfell by providing fire and crucial inspiration to Arya, she removes her magic necklace, revealing her true age.
-She then collapses into the snow beneath her.
+After helping to turn the tide of the Battle of Winterfell by providing fire and crucial inspiration to Arya, she removed her enchanted necklace to reveal her true age.
+She then collapsed into the snow beneath her.